chase-moskal/renraku/README.md

   ```
   - you just give renraku some async methods to expose
   - permissions are explicit
-  - in `debug` mode, api errors are sent back to the clients

 - **browser: create an api client,** and call a method *[(example-client.ts)](source/internals/example/example-client.ts)*
   ```ts